Parenting in Recovery: Navigating Challenges and Triumphs of Parenthood After Addiction

 Episode Summary

-In this heartfelt episode of Recovery Dialogues & Sober Stories, host R. Antonio Matta explores the intricate balance of raising children while maintaining sobriety.
+Can parents in recovery overcome challenges to build stronger families?
+In this insightful episode of Recovery Dialogues and Sober Stories, host Antonio Matta delves into the complexities of parenting while navigating sobriety.
+Joined by:

 SHARE EPISODE